Class Acts: CU Schools Foundation honors Shining Star educators

 MICHAEL CROSSIN

-Unit 4's 27-year vocational coordinator was at his most valuable during the pandemic, cultivating relationships with local businesses to match his Young Adult Program students — who are 18 to 22 and have moderate to severe disabilities — with jobs.
-“Imagine trying to make these connections for and with students during COVID," one nominator wrote of Crossin, who works with students in their home, helping them learn vocational skills and earn "life-altering" employment opportunities.
+Unit 4 schools’ 27-year vocational coordinator was at his most valuable during the pandemic, cultivating relationships with local businesses to match his Young Adult Program students — who are 18 to 22 and have moderate to severe disabilities — with jobs.
+“Imagine trying to make these connections for and with students during COVID,” one nominator wrote of Crossin, who works with students in their homes, helping them learn vocational skills and earn “life-altering” employment opportunities.

 LUCY KEBLER